Azure/terraform-azurerm-avm-res-compute-virtualmachine/examples/basic_windows_w_remote_access/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default
+# Windows with remote access and winRM

 This example demonstrates the creation of a simple Windows VM with the following features:

     - how to add Windows SSH and WinRMs (on an alternate port)
-    - connect throw the different protocols to execute a command
+    - connect using the different protocols to execute a command
     - a single private IPv4 address
     - an auto-generated password for an admin user named azureuser
     - a single default OS 128gb OS disk
     - deploys into a randomly selected region
-    - winrm enabled and listener configured to https
+    - winRM enabled and listener configured to https
     - keyvault configured to allow the vm to pull the certificate into the local certificate store
     - a user assigned managed identity is attached to the VM and used to pull the renewed certificates
     - a scheduled task that will monitor if the winrm certificate must be updated (not production ready.
 Welcoming PR for better production support.)
-    - connect with winrm on the https port to display the local directory.
+    - connect with winRM on the https port to display the local directory.

 It includes the following resources in addition to the VM resource: